ChristopheSim/Barathon/README.md

 #### `Strategy`, `StrategyBars` and `StrategyTrips`
 We have here a design pattern stratgegy.
 We implement different search following the choice of the user.
 It's a good idea to encapsulate this and use a design pattern strategy.

-The class `StrategyBars` to finds bars around and near a point depending on a radius given by the user.
+The class `StrategyBars` is used to finds bars around and near a point depending on a radius given by the user.

-The class `StrategyTrips` to finds differents across a place to travel and discover the city.
+The class `StrategyTrips` is used to finds differents across a place to travel and discover the city.

 ## To Do
+The project is not finished.
+There is improvement to make and another functions to implements.
+This is a non exhaustive list of modifications possible:
+ * create an GUI for a barman to create a bar in our system.
+ * add choice in the user GUI.
+ * develop the search strategies (we can find example in the `DB.java`).
+ *